 Jonathan Dickey is a partner in the New York and Palo Alto offices of Gibson, Dunn & Crutcher, and is Co-Chair of Gibson Dunn's National Securities Litigation Practice Group, stepping down from that post in 2017.
 He has been engaged in civil litigation practice since 1979, specializing in securities class actions, shareholder derivative litigation, M&A litigation, corporate investigations and SEC enforcement matters.
-Over the years, Mr. Dickey has represented many public companies, directors and officers, underwriters, financial institutions and accounting firms in securities litigation matters.
+Over the years, Mr. Dickey has represented many public companies, directors and officers, and underwriters in securities litigation matters.
 He also has acted as counsel to boards of directors and board committees on securities disclosure and corporate governance matters.